Colin Channer

 Colin Channer (born 13 October 1963) is a Jamaican writer, often referred to as "Bob Marley with a pen," due to the spiritual, sensual, social themes presented from a literary Jamaican perspective.
-Indeed, his first two full-length novels, Waiting in Vain and Satisfy My Soul, bear the titles of well known Marley songs.
+His first two full-length novels, Waiting in Vain and Satisfy My Soul, bear the titles of well known Marley songs.
 He has also written the short story collection Passing Through, and the novellas I'm Still Waiting and The Girl with the Golden Shoes.
-Some of his short stories have been anthologized.
+Channer's poetry collection Console was included in The New Yorker's The Best Books of 2023.

-Early life
+Early life and education

 Born in Kingston, Jamaica, Colin Channer is the youngest of four children.
 He attended the Ardenne and Meadowbrook High Schools, where his writing career began with the penning of love poems and other such correspondence on behalf of male students at $1 a letter—poems costing an extra 50 cents.
 After high school, Channer migrated to New York on 24 July 1982, intent on a career in journalism.
 But it was his discovery of Caryl Phillips' The Final Passage that allowed him to see the possibilities of fiction writing from an authentic Caribbean—specifically Jamaican—perspective.
-Channer went on to earn a B.A. in Media Communications from CUNY Hunter College.
+Channer earned a B.A. in Media Communications from CUNY Hunter College.